 The food in Japan is so much more than sushi and sashimi.
 If seaweed and raw fish have you doubting Japanese cuisine, think again!
 Your tastebuds are in for a whirlwind of smells, sights, tastes and textures!
-There are plenty of things to eat in Japan, let’s take a look at some you should keep an eye out for!Continue reading “What Food Should You Try in Japan?”
+There are plenty of things to eat in Japan, so let’s take a look at some of Japan’s food that you should keep an eye out for!Continue reading “What Food Should You Try in Japan?”

 “Hi, do you know where we can find Dinner?”

 “You might have to be more specific, what kind of meal were you after?”

 “No, it’s called Dinner.
 Dinner by Heston Blumenthal, that’s the name of the restaurant.”